White Fort Worth officer resigns after killing black woman

 Fort Worth is about 30 miles (50 kilometers) west of Dallas, where another high-profile police shooting occurred last year.

-The police chief said Dean could face state criminal charge and that he has also submitted a case to the FBI to review for possible federal civil rights charges.
+The police chief said that Dean could face state charges and that he has also submitted a case to the FBI to review for possible federal civil rights charges.

 Dean has not yet hired an attorney but will have one provided with financial support from the state’s largest police union, the Combined Law Enforcement Associations of Texas, according to Charley Wilkison, executive director.